asyncapi/bindings/kafka/README.md

 ---|:---:|---
 <a name="operationBindingObjectGroupId"></a>`groupId` | [Schema Object][schemaObject] | Id of the consumer group.
 <a name="operationBindingObjectClientId"></a>`clientId` | [Schema Object][schemaObject] | Id of the consumer inside a consumer group.
+`useSchemaRegistry` | boolean | Specifies whether a Schema Registry should be used when performing this operation
 <a name="operationBindingObjectBindingVersion"></a>`bindingVersion` | string | The version of this binding.
 If omitted, "latest" MUST be assumed.

 This object MUST contain only the properties defined above.